 Our BA (Hons) Illustration course aims to give those with a passion for image making and illustration the skills they need to capture and communicate ideas through pictures.
 We celebrate the challenge of finding your individual visual voice through experimenting, risk taking and critical reflection.
 You will also explore how your work can be applied across a wide range of contexts, from commercial work to personally-driven projects.

-This provides an opportunity to development a wide range of transferrable skills and design process knowledge that is highly desirable to employers.
+This course provides an opportunity to development a wide range of transferable skills and design process knowledge that is highly desirable to employers.

 Our graduates are shaping the world, achieving things they never imagined.

 Michael Price gives you his top tips on how to get ahead in Visual Communication - Illustration and succeed in your chosen career.

 Our challenging and exciting Illustration course will help you develop new skills and different ways of thinking, enabling you to find your own individual, visual voice and prepare you for the ever-changing creative industry.

 Recognised by Creative Skillset, you will examine the new ideas, technologies and issues that affect today’s developing illustrators, as well as exploring more unfamiliar territories.

 The course celebrates the synthesis between illustration and all the other visual communication subject disciplines, leading to the development of strong student collaborations that again aims to reflect industry practice.

 We support a lively creative community, encouraging the value of peer learning.
 This learning is supplemented by an integrated workshop programme that provides the opportunity to work alongside, and be informed by, industry experts from a wide range of disciplines.